King Kong (comics): Other appearances

 King Kong has appeared in other comic publications as well, whether it be cameos or in mini-comic strips/adaptations (most of these are foreign publications).
 He had a couple of cameos in both Marvel Comics and DC Comics.
 For Marvel, a giant robot ape called "Kong" appeared in Nick Fury, Agent of S.H.I.E.L.D. #2 in 1969, drawn to look exactly like the famous movie monster.
 The character Warlock from the New Mutants turned into Godzilla and then King Kong during a rampage through New York City in Web of Spider-Man Annual #2 from 1986.
+He makes a brief appearance in The Uncanny X-Men #349 in 1997 as a flashback when Maggott psychometrically recalls past events that occurred at the World Trade Center.
 In Webspinners: Tales of Spider-Man #1 from 1999, Peter Parker is seen watching the film King Kong at a cinema alongside Quentin Beck.
 He would return to watch the film again in #3.
+Kong was featured on the variant "Thor Goes Hollywood" cover for X-23 #9 in 2011.

 For DC, he appeared via a poster in 1961's Adventure Comics #289.
 In that comic's back-up strip called Tales of the Bizarro World, Bizarro encounters Titano the Super-Ape in Earth's prehistoric past.
 When he returns to his home world, he is inspired to make a TV series based on the character, only to be accused of ripping off King Kong.
 King Kong appeared as a statue in Superman's Girl Friend, Lois Lane #73 in 1967 and as a robot brought to life (among other giant robots in an amusement park created by the Toyman) to fight Superman in Adventures of Superman #475 in 1991.
 In issue #226 of Superman in 1970, Clark Kent is seen watching the film King Kong at a Metropolis cinema and after being exposed to red kryptonite (as Superman) grows into a giant who rampages through the city in a story called When Superman became King Kong!.
 In issue #120 of Weird War Tales from 1983, the G.I.
 Robot encounters a giant female ape referred to as "Mrs. King Kong" on Dinosaur Island, who saves him and his allies from a Tyrannosaurus.
 In 1985's Blue Devil #15, Blue Devil battles a giant robot King Kong that malfunctions at the "King Kong Attraction" located at the "Verner Bros." studio in Hollywood.